+During the year, the work group made a more comprehensive compilation of the results from the previously conducted survey of competence.
 The Council has requested the work group to study how to determine a sufficient quality level for official statistics, and how to produce suitable indicators for this.
-A committee has worked with this issue during the year, and has initiated discussions on different occasions in order to receive input to the work.
-A proposal for an initial set of criteria has been circulated to the statistical authorities at the end of 2004.
-The Council took a position on a final proposal at its meeting in February 2005.
+A committee has worked on issues and a proposal for a first set of criteria was circulated to the statistical authorities at the end of 2004.
+The Council took a position on a proposal at its meeting in February 2005.
+The proposal was further worked on during the year through discussions with representatives for Statistics Sweden's Scientific Council, and a final proposal was made at the Council meeting in October.
 The work group intends to continue to work with this issue in the future in order to gain support when using the criteria and to make further improvements on the initial set of criteria.
+A committee has been formed to work on how this issue will be handled.